Homes for Sale in Oakridge, London Ontario

 Oakridge Park

-Oakridge Park shares the Oakridge Optimist Community Park at 825 Valetta Street β the neighbourhood's most complete recreational anchor, with its arena, pool, spray pad, baseball diamonds, and tennis and pickleball courts.
+Oakridge Park shares the Oakridge Optimist Community Park at 825 Valetta Street — the neighbourhood's most complete recreational anchor, with its arena, pool, spray pad, baseball diamonds, and tennis and pickleball courts.
+Thornwood Park, at 699 Thornwood Drive, adds a closer neighbourhood playground and green space within the pocket itself.
 For golf, Thames Valley Golf Course sits at the southern boundary of the broader Oakridge area: established in 1924, it offers an 18-hole course and a 9-hole course running along the Thames River, and it is one of the few public golf facilities in London with genuine natural character.
 The combination of Optimist Park's organized sports programming and the Thames River Valley trail network gives Oakridge Park unusually good access to active outdoor life for a neighbourhood this close to the urban core.

 Life in Oakridge